gitkailash/Recovering-Lost-SSH-Key-for-an-EC2-Instance/README.md

 #### 6. **SSH Access Restored Successfully**
 ![SSH Access Restored](ec2-assets/mount-and-test-cli.png)
 *This screenshot shows successful SSH access restored using the new key to the original EC2 instance.*

 ---

+### 📝 Note
+If a **helper instance** is not available, create a new EC2 instance in the **same Availability Zone** as the affected instance.
+Launch it with a **new key pair** and ensure it has the necessary security group access (e.g., port 22 open for SSH).
+This instance will temporarily be used to **mount and recover the lost volume**.

+---

+### 🔚 Conclusion
+Recovering a lost SSH key from an EC2 instance is fully possible **without data loss**, using the volume reattachment technique.
+This method involves:

+- Stopping the affected instance
+- Detaching and mounting its volume to a helper instance
+- Editing the `authorized_keys` file
+- Reattaching the volume
+- Regaining access with a new key pair

+By practicing this process, you’ll gain confidence in **real-world troubleshooting and disaster recovery** on AWS. 🔐🛠️

+---